Body odor: Sexual selection

 Pheromones are a factor seen in the mating selection and reproduction in humans.
 In women, the sense of olfaction is strongest around the time of ovulation, significantly stronger than during other phases of the menstrual cycle and also stronger than the sense in males.
 Pheromones can be used to deliver information about the major histocompatibility complex (MHC).
 The MHC in humans is referred to as the Human Leukocyte Antigen (HLA).
 Each type has a unique scent profile that can be utilized during the mating selection process.
-When selecting mates, women tend to be attracted to those that have different HLA-types than their own.
+When selecting mates, women tend to be attracted to those that have different HLA-types from their own.
 This is thought to increase the strength of the family unit and increase the chances of survival for potential offspring.

 Studies have suggested that people might be using odor cues associated with the immune system to select mates.
 Using a brain-imaging technique, Swedish researchers have shown that homosexual and heterosexual males' brains respond in different ways to two odors that may be involved in sexual arousal, and that homosexual men respond in the same way as heterosexual women, though it could not be determined whether this was cause or effect.
 When the study was expanded to include lesbian women, the results were consistent with previous findings – meaning that lesbian women were not as responsive to male-identified odors, while responding to female odors in a similar way as heterosexual males.
 According to the researchers, this research suggests a possible role for human pheromones in the biological basis of sexual orientation.